This creamy, Healthy Gingerbread Mousse requires just FIVE minutes of prep and ONE bowl to make! Dessert doesn’t get much simpler than this.

 - 1/4 tsp all spice

-- Pour coconut cream into a large bowl; using an electric mixer, stir in syrup, molasses and vanilla.
+- Scoop coconut cream out into a large bowl; using an electric mixer, stir in syrup, molasses and vanilla.

 - Add cinnamon, ginger, nutmeg, and all spice; stir until everything is combined.
+If there are tiny lumps in your mixture and that bothers you, pour mixture into a blender and blend until smooth.
 It’s ok if it’s slightly liquid-y–it will harden and turn mousse-like once refrigerated.

 - Pour mixture into two glasses and refrigerate for at least 1 hour.